-▶ States by the Humble and Rio Bravo Oil Company.
 The value of foraminifera for the oil industry in Trinidad was first visualised by Dr August Tobler in 1913.
-Tobler was a consultant geologist to the Central Mining and Investment Corporation which was owned by Goldfields of South Africa, which later established Trinidad Leaseholds Ltd (TLL), the predecessor of Texaco Trinidad Inc, now the Petroleum Company of Trinidad and Tobago Ltd (Petrotrin).
-While sampling the Cipero coast south of San Fernando with his young field assistant, Hans G. Kugler, Tobler, with remarkable prescience, articulated his vision of the use of foraminifera for worldwide geological correlation.
-This inspired Kugler's immediate interest and later support for the development of industrial micropaleontology in Trinidad and for the establishment of the first paleontological laboratory at Pointe-a-Pierre in 1929 (Figure 3).
+Tobler was a consultant geologist to the Central Mining and Investment Corporation which was owned by Goldfields of South Africa, and which later established Trinidad Leaseholds Ltd (TLL), the predecessor of Texaco Trinidad Inc and the present day successor, the Petroleum Company of Trinidad and Tobago Ltd (Petrotrin).
+While sampling the Cipero coast south of San Fernando with his young field assistant, Hans G. Kugler, Tobler with remarkable prescience articulated his vision of the use of foraminifera for worldwide geological correlation.
+This inspired Hans G. Kugler's immediate interest and later support for the development of industrial micropaleontology in Trinidad and for the establishment of the first paleontological laboratory at Pointe-a-Pierre in 1929 (Figure 3).